DAOhaus/paper/README.md

 Each new bid adds 1 additional day -- or other time variable -- each time a new bid is placed.
 This is the mechanism that penny bids use to protects against “coil and pounce” bidders to place bids right as auction ends.

 As soon as all tokens are bid upon, they are not actually sold and higher bids replace the claim on a lower bid.
-If there is a pool of bids with exact same value, the tokens with the most recent bids are knocked off first in FILO fashion, incentivizing people to act fast.
+If there is a pool of bids with exact same value, the tokens with the most recent bids are knocked off first in FILO fashion, giving an incentive for people to act fast.

 To counteract the possibility of a never ending project, the Chairman is appointed on launch to enable the contract to execute or close when they feel a general consensus has been reached, but must give 24 hour notification — this requires a solid off chain notification system like sms or email.
-The Chairman will typically be the team or developer hosting the token sale because they are incentivized to let it grow as high as possible without trolls making it last forever by bidding 1 Wei every 24 hours.
+The Chairman will typically be the team or developer hosting the token sale because they want to let it grow as high as possible without trolls making it last forever by bidding 1 Wei every 24 hours.

 With all that being said, there are many other token sale models, and in the future each new DAO will be able to employ different token sale models as the Chairman sees fit<sup id="a7">[7](#f7)</sup>.